 Stop wishing and start doing.
-Realize your biggest dreams by doing it daily.
+Realize your biggest dreams by doing them daily.
 Climb your mountain one step at a time.
 Keep on moving until you become unstoppable.
+1 Personal development finds expression in action.

 Motivation and ability fail people.
 Not only that they need to develop skills of achievement, but they must also develop achievement habits.